mahmoodlab/CLAM/README.md

 - *T-cell Exhaustion*

 Clustering was performed on the gene expression data to generate slide labels.
 Tumoral areas were annotated on slides and only patches from tumoral area were used.
 The deep learning models were trained and validated (60% training / 20% validation / 20% test) on the [TCGA LIHC dataset](https://portal.gdc.cancer.gov/projects/TCGA-LIHC), with 10-fold Monte-carlo cross validation.
 Our in-house dataset (from APHP Henri Mondor) was used for external validation.
+Of note, the discovery series was stained with H&E while external validation series was stained with HES.
+Thus we also implemented an option of stain unmixing (3 methods: Macenko PCA or XU SNMF or fixed HES vector) and saffron removal for external validation series.
+Color noralization (2 methods: Reinhard or Macenco PCA) and on-the-fly basic geometric augmentation were also implemented.

 **3 Deep learning approaches:**